 Travel has helped define the Hawaii of today.

-In 1941, Hawaiian’s first DC-3 Goony Birds joined the fleet, some of which remained with the company for nearly three decades.
-In 1966, the company added DC-9’s inter-island, which many of us still remember well.
+In 1941, Hawaiian’s first DC-3 Gooney Birds joined the fleet, some of which remained with the company for nearly three decades.
+In 1966, the company added DC-9’s interisland flights, which many of us still remember well.
 Those were replaced in 2001 by the current Boeing 717 fleet, also a DC-9 derivative.
 And those too, will soon be replaced.

 The airline began scheduled trans-Pacific flights with Lockheed L-1011’s Tri-Stars starting in 1985.
-Those were later followed by various aircraft including DC-10’s, 767’s and the current Airbus A332 fleet.
+Those were later followed by various aircraft including DC-10’s, 767’s, and the current Airbus A332 fleet.
 Those to be joined next year with the first of 12 new premium-focused Hawaiian Boeing 787 Dreamliners.

-With a global route from San Francisco to China, Pan Am simultaneously started service to Honolulu, Midway and Wake islands, Guam, and the Philippines.
+With a global route from San Francisco to China, Pan Am simultaneously started service to Honolulu, Midway, and Wake Islands, Guam, and the Philippines.
 It was 1936 when the Pioneer Clipper first landed in Hawaii.
 The flight from the Bay Area was nearly 18 hours long!
-Hawaii travel was born.
+With that, Hawaii travel was born.

 Later, larger Boeing Clippers joined the fleet, some of which included passenger lounges and cabins on the bottom floors, men’s and women’s restrooms, and bridal suites.
 During World War II, however, air travel to and within Hawaii was suspended.

-Fast forward to the early 1960’s, when Pan Am began direct flights from California to Hilo.
-It was at that point the now oversize airport received a runway long enough for jets, and a new terminal to accommodate visitors.
-In 1970, they started historic twice daily Boeing 747 service to Honolulu.
-Those continued until 1985, when Pan Am sold their Hawaii routes to United Airlines.
+Fast forward to the early 1960s, when Pan Am began direct flights from California to Hilo.
+It was at that point the now oversize Big Island airport received a runway long enough for jets, and a new terminal to accommodate visitors.
+In 1970, they started a historic twice-daily Boeing 747 service to Honolulu.
+Those continued until 1985 when Pan Am sold their Hawaii routes to United Airlines.

 United began service to Hawaii with Honolulu flights starting in 1947, and Hawaii is a big part of the airline’s history ever since.
 They started with DC-6 Mainliner, then Stratocruiser flights from San Francisco.
-In 1964, United was first to install in-flight movies on Hawaii flights.
+Did you know that in 1964, United was the first to install in-flight movies on Hawaii flights?

 So many aviation memories!
 These are just the start of how air travel transformed Hawaii.

-Please share yours in the comments below.
+Please add your memories in the comments below.
 Mahalo!